serversideup/spin-site/content/en/getting-started/comparisons.md

 * Vagrant is pretty heavy when it comes to image size and performance requirements

 ### Kubernetes
 Kubernetes is great, but over complicated for most apps.
-If you need great than [99.999% uptime](https://uptime.is/99.999) (and it makes business sense to pay the price for that uptime), then Kubernetes might be a great fit for you.
+If you need greater than [99.999% uptime](https://uptime.is/99.999) (and it makes business sense to pay the price for that uptime), then Kubernetes might be a great fit for you.

 ## Requirements